Lunar Roving Vehicle: Control and navigation

 A T-shaped hand controller situated between the two seats controlled the four drive motors, two steering motors, and brakes.
 Moving the stick forward powered the LRV forward, left and right turned the vehicle left or right, and pulling backwards activated the brakes.
 Activating a switch on the handle before pulling back would put the LRV into reverse.
 Pulling the handle all the way back activated a parking brake.
 The control and display modules were situated in front of the handle and gave information on the speed, heading, pitch, and power and temperature levels.

 Navigation was based on continuously recording direction and distance through use of a directional gyro and odometer and feeding this data to a computer that would keep track of the overall direction and distance back to the LM.
-There was also a Sun-shadow device that could give a manual heading based on the direction of the Sun, using the fact that the Sun moved very slowly in the sky.
+There was also a Sun-shadow device that could give a manual heading based on the direction of the Sun, using the fact that the Sun moves very slowly in the lunar sky (about 1/2° per hour).